Reforestation in Peru

 The qualities of the Maya Nut makes it a key species in reforesting the Amazon as it is resistant to climate change and is likely to be very important for local food supply in the future.
 Maya Nut is the seed of Brosimum alicastrum, a large tropical rainforest tree native to Latin America and the Caribbean.

 The Maya Nut is one of the largest trees in the forest, growing to over 50m (150 feet) tall in some places.
 The seeds can be eaten as food, the leaves can be fed to livestock, the sap, or latex have medicinal properties (for asthma in Central America, for anemia in Mexico and for rheumatism in Peru), and the wood is used for construction or firewood.
-It is by far one of the most useful trees in the forest.
-It is one of the most widely adaptable and drought-resistant species known.
-One adult Maya Nut tree can produce up to 800lb of food per year and will remain productive for more than 100 years.
+It is certainly one of the most useful trees in the forest, and one of the most widely adaptable and drought-resistant species known.
+One adult Maya Nut tree can produce up to 800lb (363kg) of food per year and will remain productive for more than 100 years.

 It was once abundant throughout Central America but is now highly threatened and even extinct in parts of its range due to cutting for firewood and to plant corn.